bitovi/academy/src/angular/2-building-our-first-app.md

 ### adding assets

-To get our app up and running quicker so we can focus on the architecture, we'll import some precreated styles and assets to save us time.
+To get our app up and running quicker so we can focus on the architecture, we'll import some pre-created styles and assets to save us time.

 ```shell
 npm install place-my-order-assets@0.1 --save
 ```

 Open the ``angular.json`` file, and make the following changes to include these files in our build process.
+This will copy the images into our assets directory for when we serve our application.

 ```typescript
 ...